ASU-EGR304-2025-F-209/ASU-EGR304-2025-F-209.github.io/docs/07-Team-Software-Design.md

 The system starts its operation by setting hardware registers to their initial values and clearing all software variables, and establishing communication links between MCUs.

-### UltraSonic Sensor Subsystem
+### IR Emitter/Detector Subsystem
-The Ultrasonic Sensor Subsystem initializes and runs throughout the device’s power-on time.
-It repeatedly sends a distance value, converted from an analog reading from the sensor to a digital one or zero to signal an open or close.
+The IR Emitter/Detector Subsystem initializes and runs throughout the device’s power-on time.
+It sends a high or low signal for wether the door is open or closed, converted from an analog reading from the sensor to a digital high/low by the ADC module in the MCU, to the other MCUs in the System

 ### FingerPad Subsystem
 * The Unlock Sequence works with a series of push buttons that act as a number pad that enables the user to lock and unlock the door.